kwingfi24/Engineering_4_Notebook/README.md

 N/A

 ### Reflection
 This assignment was pretty simple, other than trying to find the code needed to find the modulo.
 The "f'" command embeds python expressions for formatting.
-The most difficult part was making the quotient only show 2 places after the decimal, but "" worked for this
+The most difficult part was making the quotient only show 2 places after the decimal, but "round ( ,2)" worked for this